gevent/gevent/README.rst

 gevent_
 =======

-gevent_ is a Python networking library that uses greenlet_ to provide synchronous API on top of libevent_ event loop.
+gevent_ is a coroutine-based Python networking library.

 Features include:

-* Fast event loop based on libevent_.
+* Fast event loop based on libev_.
 * Lightweight execution units based on greenlet_.
 * Familiar API that re-uses concepts from the Python standard library.
 * Cooperative sockets with ssl support.
-* DNS queries performed through libevent-dns.
+* DNS queries performed through c-ares_.
 * Ability to use standard library and 3rd party modules written for standard blocking sockets
-* Fast WSGI server based on libevent-http.

 gevent_ is `inspired by eventlet`_ but features more consistent API, simpler implementation and better performance.
 Read why others `use gevent`_ and check out the list of the `open source projects based on gevent`_.